Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Introduction

-Before initiating a migration, it is critical to download the scripts needed for the Hyper-V Host machine to execute in order to create the necessary resources in Azure and set the Network connectivity category profile.
+Before initiating a migration, it is critical to download the script needed for the Hyper-V Host machine to execute accepting all prompts and set the Network connectivity category profile.

 ## Description